 As SAMHSA states, everyone is different.
 Some people may need to use Suboxone for a long time.
 The drug can be successfully used for up to 24 weeks.

 (September 2018) A Guide for Patients Beginning Buprenorphine Treatment at Home.
-National Institute on Drug abuse.
-Retrieved April 2019 from from https://www.drugabuse.gov/nidamed-medical-health-professionals/discipline-specific-resources/initiating-buprenorphine-treatment-in-emergency-department/guide-patients-beginning-buprenorphine-treatment-home
+National Institute on Drug abuse. from https://www.drugabuse.gov/nidamed-medical-health-professionals/discipline-specific-resources/initiating-buprenorphine-treatment-in-emergency-department/guide-patients-beginning-buprenorphine-treatment-home

 (April 2019) Buprenorphine.
-Substance Abuse and Mental Health Services Association.
-Retrieved April 2019 from https://www.samhsa.gov/medication-assisted-treatment/treatment/buprenorphine
+Substance Abuse and Mental Health Services Association. from https://www.samhsa.gov/medication-assisted-treatment/treatment/buprenorphine